sergei-mironov/vsim/README.md

 Firstly, VHDL is translated into VIR-file by a translator written in Java (see tr/ folder and runtr function in ./simenv shell script).
 VIR file is lisp-like file, describing vhdl entities in a less complex manner.
-For example, it contains all the port maps expanded.
+It contains all the port maps expanded, and concurrent signal assignments replaced with corresponding processes.

 Secondly, VSim tool is used to translate VIR into Haskell (see src/ folder and runsim functino in ./simenv).
 VSim is a small program which translates VIR